All the Allegations Against Roy Moore — So Far

 Leigh Corfman, 1979

-Fourteen-year-old Corfman was sitting outside a courtroom in Alabama when 32-year-old Moore allegedly approached she and her mother.
+Fourteen-year-old Corfman was sitting outside a courtroom in Alabama when 32-year-old Moore allegedly approached her and her mother.
 Corfman said he offered to watch her while her mother went inside for a child-custody hearing, during which time he asked for the teenager’s number.
 A few days later, he picked her up, drove her to his house in the woods, and kissed her, Corfman told the Washington Post.
 At a later date, she said Moore drove her again to his home, where he allegedly touched her over her underwear, and then guided her hand toward his crotch.

 “I wanted it over with — I wanted out,” she told the Washington Post.
 “Please just get this over with.
 Whatever this is, just get it over.”